Shed Permits in Oregon: Everything You Need To Know

 white gambrel shed with blue metal roof transom windows and a vent in compliance built with shed permit in Oregon

-Oregon requires a shed permit if the structure you plan to build is non-habitable, detached, one-story, and less than 200 square feet.
+Oregon requires a shed permit if the structure you plan to build is non-habitable, detached, one-story, and greater than 200 square feet.
 However, if you plan to add any electricity, plumbing, or HVAC systems to the shed, a permit will be required regardless of the shed’s size.

 Every municipality is different, so you may need a permit even if your structure is under 200 square feet.
 It’s always best to contact your local government to determine their requirements.